-Hike to a mountaintop and arrive by 1:30 PM to watch the skies gradually get darker.
+Mountaintops: Hike to a summit and arrive by 1:30 PM to watch the skies gradually get darker.
 One of our top picks is Whiteside Mountain near Cashiers.
+More suggested hikes coming!

 Check back on this page for more updates!